shscoding/shscoding.github.io/_pages/about.md

 On other days, we may have virtual engagements on various topics through Discord.

-### What if I can't come to the meetings?

-No problem, just engage with the club online on our Discord server over the week (DM/Email Discord ID to any club member to join).

 ## Which areas/skills are being focused on?

 AI and machine learning are a major component of this year's coding club, and there may be seminars on AI given by guest speakers from the professional AI industry.

 Members will also be exposed to mathematical modeling and visualization with Python's modules/packages, including Matplotlib, Plotly, and Manim.
 These skills may be applied by juniors and seniors in the annual MathWorks Math Modeling Challenge!

-The club will also be partnering with the Staples Cryptocurrency club to better understand blockchain technology and different real-world tasks that they may come across, such as building websites or apps collaboratively.

 ## What kind of events will the club be attending?